 This page will be updated on a timely basis as new information becomes available.
 Please check regularly.
 Click on any of the links below for further information or videos.
-See latest government advice regarding Level 5.
+See latest government advice regarding Reopening of Society - the path ahead for May and June 2021.
 See also COVID-19 Response Plan.
 The HSE has a helpline for general queries related to Covid-19 at 1850241850.
 You can contact the HSE also by email on email@example.com.

 ADVICE FOR STUDENTS